AdithyanSPillaiOfficial/js-minidb/README.md

-# simple-node-db
+# js-minidb

 A lightweight, zero-dependency, JSON-based local database for Node.js projects.
-Inspired by MongoDB, `simple-node-db` offers an intuitive API for managing databases, collections, and documents — all stored in a single JSON file on your disk.
+Inspired by MongoDB, `js-minidb` offers an intuitive API for managing databases, collections, and documents — all stored in a single JSON file on your disk.

 Perfect for CLI tools, prototypes, small-scale applications, offline-first apps, or any use case where simplicity and local persistence matter.